TGion/hugo-gion-io/content/blog/build-deploy-hugo-site-with-github-actions.md

 The first step checks out the git repository (on GitHub ofcourse) to the github-runner.
 There it is avaiable as long as the workflows runs and therefore the VM is active.
 Each step gets a name and in this case, uses a predefined GitHub Action.
+Optionally, if you use the .GitInfo variable, you should fetch the complete history when doing a git checkout.

         - name: Git checkout
             uses: actions/checkout@v3
+            # Optional: Fetch all history for .GitInfo and .Lastmod
+            with:
+                fetch-depth: 0

 ### Optional: Install git